WarMachines/React_NetCore_SPA/README.md

 Single Page application build using "dotnet new React"

--React
--Redux
+Components Used
+- React
+- Redux
--Auth0 (React APP)
+- Auth0 (React APP)
--.NetCore API
+- .NetCore API

 how to run